Prosperous agribusinesses through business

 - 50% of the funding will be distributed to the applicant upon approval with the remainder of the funding to be distributed upon receipt of the final report.

 The applicant will submit a final report which outlines the impact of the information disseminated to the agricultural industry in Ontario.
 The report should indicate how the information will be integrated into the agri-business operator’s businesses.

-- Letters will be accepted on an ongoing basis and turnaround time will be a maximum of 2-3 weeks.
+- Applications will be accepted on an ongoing basis and turnaround time will be a maximum of 2-3 weeks.

-- The Communications Lead will work with the applicant to ensure proper use of the AMI logo set, to coordinate the placement of the booth and the potential for an AMI representative to participate at the event, and all other communication related activities.
+- The AMI team will work with the applicant to ensure proper use of the AMI logo set and the potential for an AMI representative to participate at the event, and all other communication related activities.